 Greek Fall Welcome

-All MSU students are invited to the Greek Fall Welcome on September 2nd to kick-off another exciting school year with the largest student organization at Michigan State.
+All MSU students are invited to the Greek Fall Welcome on a to be determined date to kick-off another exciting school year with the largest student organization at Michigan State.
 The Fraternity and Sorority Life (FSL) Community comprises 4,500+ students from over 60 chapters.
-The event will be held virtually this year with more details to come.
 Students will also be able to learn more about MSU FSL, and its pillars of scholarship, leadership, service, and sisterhood.

 NOT READY TO SIGN UP FOR RECRUITMENT?

 That's okay!
 We are here to answer your questions and guide you through the process, so please do not hesitate to reach out.
-Just fill out your name and email and someone from a Panhellenic sorority will contact you directly to talk with you and help answer any questions your may have.
+Just fill out your name and email and someone from the Panhellenic Council will contact you directly to talk with you and help answer any questions you may have.